 To indicate the end of line, use

-\r\`n, regardless of the operation system in which Virtual DataPort runs.
+\r\`n, regardless of the operating system in which Virtual DataPort runs.

 For fixed-width files, you can leave this parameter empty.
 If there are no end of lines in this file, leave this box empty.

 Start of data zone delimiter.
 Java regular expression identifying the position in the file where the data source has to start retrieving data (or obtaining the header if the Header option is selected).
 If empty, the search will start at the beginning of the file.

 Start delimiter from variable.
 If selected, the “Start of data zone delimiter” will be considered the name of an interpolation variable that, at runtime, will contain the “Data zone delimiter”.